Bully Merle

 A Chocolate Merle Bully is a pit bull-type dog with a chocolate merle coat color.
 Chocolate merle is a pattern of coloring in which the coat is predominantly chocolate in color, with areas of blue or gray interspersed throughout.

-Brindle Merle Bully
+White Merle Bully

-Black Merle Bully
+Exotic Merle Bully

-The Pros and Cons of Owning a Bully Merle
+The Pros and Cons of Owning a Merle Bully

 Pros